-Niantic’s follow-up to Pokémon Go will be a Harry Potter AR game launching in 2018
+Niantic is releasing a Harry Potter AR game

 Niantic building a Harry Potter game similar to Pokémon Go was rumoured last year, when the company noted that it had acquired the rights to the app.
 But the rumour was subsequently debunked, oddly enough, with the original article containing the information pulled from the web.

-The app is now official, bu the details are still scarce, with the launch timeframe of just sometime next year, but it sounds like there will be significant influence from the Niantic game Ingress, which allows players to roam the real world collecting power-ups, defending locations and exploring their environment.
+The app is now official, but the details are still scarce, with the launch timeframe of just sometime next year, but it sounds like there will be significant influence from the Niantic game Ingress, which allows players to roam the real world collecting power-ups, defending locations and exploring their environment.

 0